Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## NumPy Universal functions

-The simple feature in this case is error handling for mathematical functions in `scipy.special` which operate elementwise over NumPy arrays.
+The simple feature in question is error handling for mathematical functions in `scipy.special` that operate elementwise over NumPy arrays.
 Let's look into this more closely.

 A NumPy [`ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) represents an arbitrary